n8n-io/n8n-docs/_snippets/integrations/builtin/credentials/slack/token-rotation.md

-Slack offers **token rotation** that can be turned on for bot and user tokens.
-This will make the token expire every 12 hours.
-While this may be useful for testing, it will cause the n8n credential to fail after expiry.
-If you want to use your slack credentials in production, this feature needs to be turned **off**.
+Slack offers **token rotation** that you can turn on for bot and user tokens.
+This makes every tokens expire after 12 hours.
+While this may be useful for testing, n8n credentials using tokens with this enabled will fail after expiry.
+If you want to use your Slack credentials in production, you need to turn this feature **off**.

-To check if you have token rotation turned on for your slack app, please refer to the [Slack API Documentation | Token Rotation](https://api.slack.com/authentication/rotation){:target=_blank .external-link} for instructions.
+To check if your Slack app has token rotation turned on, refer to the [Slack API Documentation | Token Rotation](https://api.slack.com/authentication/rotation){:target=_blank .external-link}.

-/// note | If Token Rotation has been activated
+/// note | If your app uses token rotation
-Please note, token rotation may not be turned off again and you will have to create a new slack app instead.
+Please note, if your Slack app uses token rotation, you can't turn it off again.
+You need to create a new Slack app with token rotation disabled instead.
 ///